"Worldwide, 125 million people are dealing with the effects of psoriasis."

 Anti-Inflammatory Psoriasis Prevention Diet

 Following an anti-inflammatory psoriasis prevention diet is crucial.
-Just like reducing stress, your diet is really, really important.
+Just like reducing stress, your diet is really important.
 This is especially true if you even suspect that you have a leaky gut, in which case partially digested protein and fat is seeping through your intestinal lining, making its way to your bloodstream and then causing massive amounts of inflammation, autoimmune responses, and allergic responses in the body.
 Left unaddressed, the resulting chronic inflammation can cause health issues including depression, anxiety, migraine headaches, chronic fatigue, fibromyalgia, diabetes, obesity, and metabolic syndrome in addition to the psoriasis.

 Fortunately, Dr. Nancy’s anti-inflammatory diet plan checks all of the boxes for protecting you from the damaging effects of inflammation, and contains healthy amounts of foods that are known to fight inflammation and psoriasis flare-ups.
 This includes a healthy balance of omega-3 fatty acids from food sources like wild-caught fatty fish like salmon, mackerel, and tuna.
 You also want to eat antioxidant and fiber-rich foods, including organic dark leafy greens like spinach, kale, and Swiss chard, Brussels sprouts, organic berries and melon and citrus fruits.